RushitSaliya/Flight-Management-and-Booking/README.md

 This is a collage mini project for booking and managing flights.

 ## Getting started
 Below is the guide and requirements to get this application running

 ### Built with

-Following are some technologies that we've used to deveop this project
+Following are some technologies that we've used to develop this project

 * Java
 * Servlet
 * JSP
 * JDBC (MySQL Database)
 * jQuery

 ### Prerequisites